“I think I can safely say that nobody understands quantum mechanics” — Richard Feynman

 By chaining these basic gates together, we can create more complicated gates, and by chaining more complicated gates together, we can eventually end up with a CPU through enough abstraction.

 As stated previously, we’re going to need a way of representing digital logic mathematically, and we’ll start by describing traditional logic as such.
-With linear algebra, you can represent the classical bits ‘1’ and ‘0’ as 2x1 column vectors as
+With linear algebra, you can represent the classical bits ‘1’ and ‘0’ as 2x1 column vectors as such:

 With the figure on the left being the dirac notation of the vector.
 By representing our bits as such, we can model logical operations on a bit by using vector transformations.
 Note that while there are many operations you can do on two bits with logic gates (AND, NOT, XOR etc…), there are only four operations you can do on a single bit: identity, negation, constant 0 and constant 1.
 Identity leaves the bit unchanged, negation flips the bit (sets 0 to 1 or 1 to 0), and constant-1 and 0 set the bit to 1 or zero regardless of what it was originally.